Russia denies human rights activist Orlov’s appeal for freedom News

 A Moscow court upheld the February sentence against Nobel Human Rights laureate Oleg Orlov on Thursday for criticizing the war in Ukraine and comparing the Russian justice system to Nazi Germany.

-Oleg Orlov is a Russian human rights activist and a co-chairman of the “Memorial” law enforcement center, recognized as a foreign agent in the Russian Federation.
-In October 2023, the Golovinsky Court found him guilty under article 280.3 of the Criminal Code, which prohibited discrediting the armed forces of the Russian Federation, and fined him 150,000 rubles.
+Oleg Orlov is a Russian human rights activist and a co-chairman of the “Memorial” human rights center, recognized as a foreign agent in the Russian Federation.
+In October 2023, the Golovinsky Court found him guilty under article 280.3 of the Criminal Code, which prohibited discrediting the armed forces of the Russian Federation and fined him 150,000 rubles.
 The charges related to an article in which he called the war in Ukraine a blow to the future of Russia and called the leadership of the Kremlin “fascist.”
 Orlov’s defense then appealed against this decision, with the prosecutor’s office demanding a stricter punishment.

 Kateryna Tertukhina, Oleg Orlov’s lawyer, commented on the decision: